-• Transfer Admission
+Transfer Admission

-The admission requirements for a transfer student are the same as regular admission standards.
+The admission requirements for transfer students are the same as regular admission standards.
 Students on temporary, permanent academic, or disciplinary suspension from any other college or university should refer to Transfer of Students on Suspension.

 Transfer of Students on Suspension from Another Institution